The Ottawa Officiants Most Recommended by Friends & Wedding Professionals!

 When any of children are making a transition into a stepfamily, their parent and step-parent should give a great deal of care to ensure that none of the children feel as if they are giving up their individuality.
 In this case having a ritual that gives something to the child, rather than taking something away is a more practical and sensitive choice.

-But most of all, Lynne and Keith will make your child-inclusive wedding also a child-friendly wedding, one where all children feel welcome and feel so, whether or not they are part of the wedding ceremony.
+But most of all, we will make your child-inclusive wedding also a child-friendly wedding, one where all children feel welcome and feel so, whether or not they are part of the wedding ceremony.

 Couple married by Keith Langille in Ottawa.
 Copyright 2006.
 All rights reserved by Lynne Langille and Keith Langille.